hyerxa/Production/README.md

 This project is built using Gradle on Intellij Idea, so for optimal performance, I recommend cloning work into Intellij Idea.
 Requires Java, currently configured for SDK 11.
 Gradle build file is included, so minimum configuration is required.
 Uses JavaFX, for development purposes I recommend downloading and using SceneBuilder.
+To run the executable, go to bin/lib and run the jar file from Intellij, or the batch file which executes the proper command.
 ## Built With
 * Intellij Idea Ultimate
 * JavaFx and SceneBuilder